DouglasUrner/Canvas-Tools/README.md

 # Canvas-Tools

+**These are unresolved overlaps between this code and the code in the [Canvas-Tools repository](https://github.com/DouglasUrner/Canvas-Tools).
+This code is, in general, newer and where current development is happening.**

 Tools for automating work with the Canvas LMS (Free for Teachers).
 General goals:

 * Generate Canvas materials from documents under revision control.